 “To be quite honest, volunteering is nothing short of life-changing for some people.”

-The event was hosted by Sheffield Volunteering Centre and Sheffield Hallam Student Union, who have only worked together twice.
+The event was hosted by Sheffield Volunteering Centre and Sheffield Hallam University.

-Amala Anyika, volunteering co-ordinator for the Sheffield Volunteering Centre, said: “We have lots of contact with different organisations and Sheffield Hallam are looking to get more students volunteering so it seemed like a good idea to combine both of us in one event.”
+Amala Anyika, the centre’s volunteering co-ordinator, said: “We have lots of contact with different organisations, so it seemed like a good idea to combine both of us in one event.

 “It’s important for people to be able to be able to come down to the volunteering fair, and maybe meet with an organisation that they’ve never thought of volunteering with, or that they’ve never actually heard of and find something that’s right for them.”

-Around 50 charities were originally meant to attend, but many couldn’t attend due to the frosty weather.
-However, those who did make it were pleased with the turn-out.
+Around 50 charities were originally meant to attend, but many couldn’t make it due to the snow.

 Fran Bradshaw, volunteer co-ordinator for St Luke’s Hospice, said: “Considering the weather it’s been a good turnout.
 It’s been great for networking because there’s a lot of people I’ve not met before.”

-Ruth Bean, representing Museums Sheffield, added: “It’s a little quieter than we hoped, but it means we’ve been able to have really good, in-depth conversations with people to find out what they’re looking for, and what roles we might have that suit them.”
+Ruth Bean, representing Museums Sheffield, added: “We’ve been able to have really good, in-depth conversations with people to find out what they’re looking for, and what roles we might have that suit them.